Intersex population figures

 The low figure of 1 in 1,500 or 1 in 2,000 live births is not borne out by data published elsewhere.
-The NSW Ministry of Health reports data from the New South Wales Mothers and Babies Report 2009 showing that infants with visible reportable differences of sex anatomy between 2003-2009 comprised 0.59% of all births, or 1 in 169.
+The NSW Ministry of Health reports data from the State’s Mothers and Babies Report 2009 showing that infants with visible reportable differences of sex anatomy between 2003-2009 comprised 0.59% of all births, or 1 in 169.
 No breakdown of additional (often not yet apparent) relevant chromosomal “anomalies” is given.
-We acknowledge that not all 0.59% of births may be intersex, but it must be remembered, too, that clinical treatment protocols are still predicated on the removal of doubt and assignment of a binary legal sex classification in every case.
-Assignment to female or male sex classifications is supported by the statement of the Third International Intersex Forum, 2013.

 |Frequencies of Various Causes of Nondimorphic Sexual Development|